-Many shelters and transition houses find themselves regularly turning away women who use substances such as alcohol or drugs, or who have mental health concerns.
-Many do so reluctantly.
-Their decisions are often based on in-house policies or linked to the fact that they feel they do not have the capacity to deal with these issues.
+Many shelters and transition houses have felt overwhelmed by the increase over the past decade or so in women residents who use substances such as alcohol or drugs, or who have mental health concerns.
+Their difficult decisions on whether to turn these women away are often based on in-house policies or linked to the fact that they feel they do not have the capacity to deal with these issues.

 The Open Doors Project seeks to respond to the needs identified by shelters and transition houses for training to help them feel better equipped and empowered to be more inclusive and trauma-informed when serving women escaping abuse.
 Training is provided to shelter workers on how to better understand the physiological changes that trauma may cause, which can trigger substance use and mental health concerns.
 They learn practical approaches to offering more inclusive and constructive practices and advocacy to help support women with combinations of trauma from abuse, mental health issues, and substance use.
 Many also become advocates for trauma-informed, evidence-based, and feminist-aligned approaches for an abuse-free future.